chipweinberger/flutter_blue_plus/README.md

 If your device is not found, see [Common Problems](#common-problems).

-It is recommended to set scan filters to reduce main thread & platform channel usage.
+Note: It is recommended to set scan filters to reduce main thread & platform channel usage.

+Note: scan filters are additive.
+An advertisment can match *any* filter.

 ```dart
 // listen to scan results